meezwhite/p5.grain/README.md

     textureOverlay(textureImage, { animate: true });
 }
 ```

+*Note: the texture is rendered directly onto the canvas.*

 For more concrete use cases, please have a look at the provided [examples](./examples).